The most dependable snow in New England

 At Sunday River, snow is what we do best.
 We have the most powerful and technically advanced snowmaking system on the planet and a dedicated team of snowmakers who commit to producing the best conditions around-all season, every season.
 In the last 10 years, we have spent millions on new snowguns, so that you can book your trip with confidence and enjoy your days on the mountain whenever you come, backed by our Snow Guarantee.

 Have you heard about our latest project?
-We're taking the first steps toward doubling our snowmaking capacity.
-The First Chair blog has the details.
+We're taking the steps toward doubling our snowmaking capacity.
+Check out Phase One on the blog.

 - Slide 1